FindMySchool LogoFindMySchool

 Kettering Science Academy is currently graded Good, with Good judgements across key areas including quality of education, behaviour and attitudes, and sixth form provision at the July 2023 inspection.
 In practical terms, this points to a stable school with clear improvement since earlier monitoring years, alongside some ongoing focus on consistency in assessment and lesson task design.

-GCSE performance sits around the mid-range in England on the measures available here.
-The school is ranked 2,507th in England and 5th in Kettering for GCSE outcomes (FindMySchool ranking based on official data).
-Measured outcomes include an Attainment 8 score of 39.4 and a Progress 8 score of -0.2.
+The school is ranked 3,649th out of 3,895 schools in England for GCSE academic outcomes and 5th in Kettering for secondary outcomes (FindMySchool ranking based on official data).
+Measured outcomes include an Attainment 8 score of 37.3 and a Progress 8 score of -0.2.

 Get in touch with the school directly